Skip to content

 Server Action

-Server Action let client components call asynchronous server functions.
-With oRPC, you can make your procedures compatible by appending the .actionable modifier.
+React Server Actions let client components invoke asynchronous server functions.
+With oRPC, you simply append the .actionable modifier to enable Server Action compatibility.

 Server Side

-Define your procedure using .actionable to enable Server Action compatibility.
-For example:
+Define your procedure with .actionable for Server Action support.

 ts